tim-roberts1/tva/website/docs/development/packages/tokens/intro.md

 ## Usage

 The `tokens` package is the single source of truth for all style properties and assets in the design system.
-This is how we define styles in `components` and why you can just use this package if you need maximum flexibility - or are on a mobile platform.
+This is how we define styles in `headless-styles` and why you can just use this package if you need maximum flexibility - or are on a mobile platform.

 Depending on what platform you are using, will determine what you are able to consume from the `tokens` package.